wonsunahn/CS1632_Fall2022/exercises/Supplement1/README.md

 ...
 ```

 Congratulations!

-If you have time, try to complete the other 4 scenarios in
+Now try to complete the other 4 scenarios in rent_a_cat_return_cats.feature and
-rent_a_cat_return_cats.feature and see if you can have them pass too!
+see if you can have them pass too!

 # Submission